 - Ensure the Water Pump switch is OFF. - Twist the inlet cap (bowl) "counterclockwise" to unscrew from the strainer assembly. - Remove the bowl and pull the strainer screen out of the bowl to tap out any particles and rinse clean. - Insert the strainer screen back into the bowl, then screw the bowl back onto the strainer assembly.

 Water Pump Switch

-The Water Pump switch is located on the top right of the Water Center Panel behind the passenger rear door.
+The Water Pump switch is located on the top middle of the Water Center Panel behind the passenger rear door on both the T36A and the T36B.